Spring 2018 (New)

-Registration begins on August 2 and concludes on August 30.
+Registration begins on February 15 and concludes March 30.

-Click "register here" on the menu to your left.
+Click on the Register Today banner to register for the program(s) you are interested in.
 If there are openings, you will be able to register.
 When filled, you will be told immediately and asked if you want to go onto a waiting list.

-League play will be at the following courses this year: Glenross, Golf Club of Dublin, Rolling Meadows, Safari, Wee Links/Sports Ohio, and Oakhaven.
-Tee times will range from 5:00 pm to 6:30 pm.
-Groups will be put together according to grade and ability.
-You will need to be at the tee by your scheduled tee time which will be communicated beforehand when the schedule is made available.
+Summer Rec League play will be at the following courses this year: Glenross, Golf Club of Dublin, Rolling Meadows, Safari, Wee Links/Sports Ohio, and Oakhaven.
+Tee times will range from 5:00 pm to 6:00 pm.
+Groups will be put together according to grade and ability, please note in the comments area requested pairings, if any.
+You will need to be at the tee 15 minutes before your scheduled tee time which will be communicated on a weekly basis.

 It is also extremely helpful to have at least two coordinators for each division.
 The goal of the first coordinator is to be the starter.
-Their role is to organize the groups and make sure that each group is ready to tee off the first tee.
+Their role is to organize the groups and make sure that each group is ready to tee off at their appointed tee time.
 The second coordinator will be there at the finish and collect the scorecards to be turned in to the Director of the program each week.
 The program Director will coordinate this with everyone.